Photographing the Black British Experience

 Videos by VICE

+The V&A became the first museum in the UK to collect photographs way back in 1852, a mere 13 years after the introduction of the daguerreotype and the accepted “birth” of photography.
+And yet despite this, a few years ago they realized that there was a gap in the collection: black people.

 Both as the subjects of photography and the photographers themselves, black British people were under-represented in the collection.
-So in partnership with the Black Cultural Archives, the V&A launched Staying Power: Photographs of Black British Experience 1950s-1990s; a project to fill that gap, raise awareness of the contribution of black Britons to British culture and celebrate the art of photography.
+So in partnership with the Black Cultural Archives, the V&A launched Staying Power: Photographs of Black British Experience 1950s-1990s, a project meant to fill that gap, raise awareness of the contribution of black Britons to British culture, and celebrate the art of photography.
 The result is the two new simultaneous displays open at the V&A and BCA.

-VICE: It’s not often that a big cultural organisation like the V&A will admit to a gap like this.
+VICE: It’s not often that a big cultural organization like the V&A will admit to a gap like this.
 Do you think it’s been successful?

 Marta Weiss: By the end of the project we collected 118 photographs by 17 different photographers.
 We did already have images by some really important contemporary black photographers, like Ingrid Pollard and Charlie Gregory, in the collection, but now we feel like we’ve really built on that.